PurdyRad/PurdyRad/README.md

 }
 ```

-Here are some ideas to get you started:
+Here are some of the latest that's going on in my life (free of charge!):

 - 🔭 I’m currently working on a generalizable monitoring and evaluation platform!
 - 🌱 I’m currently learning antD